joemoose/dungeoneers.d20/docs/2 Equipment.md

 Armor reduces the damage you suffer from an attack.
 A player character can only have up to a **6 armor rating**, even if items would increase it above this number.

+**Notes**:

+- **+1 armor rating** can be combined with the base armor: cloth, light, heavy, or extreme.
+- **Helmets** provide an advantage on STR checks to avoid critical damage.
+- **Shields** have other uses besides a +1 armor rating:
+	- Can be sundered to avoid all damage from an attack; the shield is then destroyed.
+	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
+	- Multiply allies with shields can all take an action to interlock their shields and form a shield wall.
+Attacks against a shield wall are impaired.
+Coordinated movement or action requires a DEX *or* WIL check to maintain a shield wall.
+- **Extreme Armor** includes the benefit of a helmet (advantage on critical damage checks) as part of the base armor.

+**Armor List**

 | Type | Rating | Notes | Coins |
 | :--- | :----------- | :------ | ---: |
 | Heavy cloak | +1 armor | One body slot | 20 |